UBC-MDS/Poisonous_Mushroom_Predictor/doc/Poisonous_Mushroom_Predictor_Report.md

 pacakge (Pedregosa et al. 2011).
 To better understand the performance of our selected models, we use the scoring metrics of accuracy, precision, recall, f1, roc\_auc and average precision when doing cross validation.
-The cross-validation scores for each model is summarized in the Table 1.
+The cross-validation scores for each model are summarized in the Table
-Besides the LogisticRegression classifier, we only built a DummyClassifier as a baseline.
-We discovered that LogisticRegression returned an extremely high cross-validation scores on all scoring metrics we used.
-Except for recall, the other metrics are 1 which is the highest score a model can reach.
+1. In order to benchmark our LogisticRegression classifier, we also used DummyClassifier to build a baseline model.
+We discovered that LogisticRegression returned extremely high cross-validation scores on all scoring metrics we used.
+With the exception of recall, the other metrics scored 1 which is the highest score a model can reach.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>